redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 INITIMAGE defines the name of the base image.
 VMSET is a space-delimited list of virtual machine names; we will, below, use 'set1fore1' as the Foreman server, and 'set1client1' and 'set1client2' as clients managed by Foreman.
 INSTALLURL should point to your OS install tree.

 Then, follow the directions in [the vftool README](https://github.com/cwolferh/vms-and-foreman/) through the end of the first set of example commands, with one exception.
 When you reach the step '$ bash -x vftool.bash create_images', it may be helpful to do a little additional base configuration on your init image before creating the test VMs.
 For instance, assuming RHEL, you may wish to register with subscription-manager (or RHN) and attach to the appropriate pools, or any other steps you will take on each instance.
-Also complete the "Repo setup" step below here.
+Also complete the "Repo setup" step below.

-### Manual VM setup
+#### Manual setup without vftool

 You can also set up your VM playground manually.
 You'll need a set of VMs (3 for Nova Network setup, 4 for Neutron setup) linked together with at least two networks.

-#### Networking Setup
+##### Networking

 In virt-manager, under Edit -> Connection Details -> Virtual Networks create two new virtual networks, you can name them "openstack-private" and "openstack-public".
 Don't enable DHCP on the new networks.